emqx/cloud-docs/en_US/rule_engine/rule_engine_save_dynamodb.md

 # Save device data to DynamoDB using the Rule Engine

-In this article, we will simulate the temperature and humidity data, and publish these data to EMQ X Cloud via the MQTT protocol, and then we will use the EMQ X Cloud rule engine to store the data to DynamoDB.
+In this article, we will simulate the temperature and humidity data, and publish these data to EMQX Cloud via the MQTT protocol, and then we will use the EMQX Cloud rule engine to store the data to DynamoDB.

 Before you start, you will need to complete the following:

-* A deployment (EMQ X Cluster) has been created on EMQ X Cloud.
+* A deployment (EMQX Cluster) has been created on EMQX Cloud.

 * For professional deployment users: Please complete the creation of a [VPC Peering Connection](../deployments/security_features_and_settings/vpc_peering.md) first.
 All IPs mentioned below refer to the resource's intranet IP.